Financial Aid FAQ

 Do I have to apply for student loans?

-You will be sent loan information giving you specific details on applying for student loans.
+You will be sent loan information with specific details on applying for student loans.
 Your financial aid award letter simply provides you with information on loan eligibility.
-If you wish to actually receive student loan funds, you must complete a loan application.
+If you wish to receive student loan funds, you must complete a loan application.

 When do I have to pay back my student loans?

-You will begin repayment on Federal Direct Loans six months after graduating or leaving school and begin repayment on Perkins Loans nine months after graduating or leaving school.
-(The repayment terms of other educational loans may vary.)
+Repayment on Federal Direct Loans begins six months after graduating or leaving school.
+Repayment on Perkins Loans begins nine months after graduating or leaving school.
+Repayment terms of other educational loans may vary.

-What is the difference between a Subsidized Direct Student Loan and an Unsubsidized Direct Student Loan?
+What is the difference between a Direct Subsidized Loan and a Direct Unsubsidized Loan?

-A subsidized loan is need based and is interest free while you are in college.
-An unsubsidized loan is not need based and is not interest free.
-You must either pay the interest while you are in college or defer it but have the interest accrue.
+A subsidized loan is need-based and is interest free while you are in college.
+An unsubsidized loan is not need-based and is not interest free.
+You either pay the interest while you are in college or defer it but have the interest accrue.

 What is an entrance interview?

-The Department of Education requires a college to notify any student who takes out a student loan that it is not free money.
+The U.S. Department of Education requires universities to notify any student who takes out a student loan that it is not free money.
 It is a loan that requires repayment at a future date.
-The entrance interview insures that the student is aware of his or her rights and responsibilities when borrowing a student loan.
+The entrance interview makes sure the student is aware of his or her rights and responsibilities when borrowing a student loan.

-Do my parents have to apply for a PLUS and if so, how?
+Do my parents have to apply for a PLUS Loan, and if so, how?

-Parents may choose to pay costs not covered by financial aid by borrowing under the PLUS program, but are not required to do so.
-We have information on Applying for a PLUS Loan on our web site.
+Parents may choose to pay costs not covered by financial aid by borrowing under the PLUS Program, but they are not required to do so.
+For more information, visit Applying for a PLUS Loan.

 What happens to my financial aid if I change my campus residency status?

-Where do I sign for my Perkins loan?
+Where do I sign for a Perkins loan?

-You will receive an email with information on signing for the Perkins Loan.
-If you have any questions, contact Marcia Shaffer at (440) 826-2218 or firstname.lastname@example.org.
-The Perkins Loan Office is in the Bonds Administration Building (to the right of the Cashier's Office).
+You will receive an email with information on signing for a Perkins Loan.
+If you have any questions, contact Marcia Shaffer at (440) 826-2218 or email@example.com.
+The Perkins Loan Office is in Bonds Hall to the right of the Cashier's Office.